herguad/data_analysis/README.md

 ![netflix_df_info](https://github.com/user-attachments/assets/19fce985-6aa0-4782-b2a4-61ac544c3ef6)

+To get an idea of how much cleaning is needed, I contrasted the length of the df with the counts for rows with NaN values, counted unique values for the variables and determined how to approach the cleaning.

 Explore a Netflix dataset to show how specific genres (documentaries, children movies and stand up specials) relate to movies release years and their duration.
 - After importing pandas and matplotlib.pyplot,